These marvels of nature are the only think our garden really grows well apart from tomatoes; I've started planting a small orchard of them.

-They are a reoccurring motive for artists across the centuries.
-I can recall seeing their rounded forms carved into stone above doorways, on tapestries in castles, and in a thousand paintings from Caravaggio to Cezanne and beyond.
+A reoccurring motive for artists across the centuries, I can recall seeing their rounded forms carved into stone above doorways, on castle tapestries and in a thousand paintings from Caravaggio to Cezanne and beyond.

-Every year I mean to start a 'fete' to celebrate them We have fetes of everything else here: potatoes, pumpkins, truffles, wine – of course, snails, asparagus, bread, fois gras, charcuterie, tiques — not really.
+Every year I mean to start a 'fete' to celebrate them We have fetes of everything else here: potatoes, pumpkins, truffles, wine – of course; snails, asparagus, bread, fois gras, charcuterie, ticks - nah, not really.